franciscop/legally/README.md

 Make sure that you are in the root folder for your project; doing `ls` you should be able to see `node_modules`

+**I have more licenses than dependencies**

+That could happen.
+While we only account for one license type per project, a project can have (and many do it) several licenses at the same time.

+In the Packages table, you can see this is indicated with a `+`.
+For example, `JSONStream` has these licenses [parsed out of `package.json`](https://github.com/dominictarr/JSONStream/blob/master/package.json#L10): `MIT + Apache 2`

 **Does it check all modules by npm?**

-Yes, it will check all of the modules in `node_modules` and the nested ones except for `.bin`.
+Yes, it will check all of the modules in `node_modules` and the nested ones except for folders starting with `.`.

 **What licenses does it check?**

 It attempts to find Apache, BSD (2 and 3 Clause), CC0, ISC and MIT.
-This list *is* short, so please feel free to expand it adding a new file in `/licenses`:
+It will also attempt to clean existing ones.
+The list *is* short, so please feel free to expand it adding a new file in `/licenses`:

 ```js
 // File /licenses/mit.js